 Cole is (almost) perfect.
-He's an 8 year old third parent.
+He's a 9 year old third parent.

-He is a planner—makes a list every Saturday morning with all of the things he is going to do over the weekend.
+He’s a planner—makes a list every Saturday morning with all of the things he is going to do over the weekend.
 Like writing books.
-Making art using tracing paper.
+Making art.
 Sprinting as fast as he can and begging to be chased.
-He would like to be an herbivore.
-He is thoughtful, hardworking and industrious.
+Playing soccer and scoring goals.
+He’s thoughtful, hardworking and industrious.
 Maybe a little too sensitive?
 Definitely a pleaser.
-If he feels he has done something wrong, he will put himself into time out.
-Yes, he is that good.
+If he feels he has done something wrong, he will put himself into time out (well, he used to do this when he was younger).
 When he smiles you see it in his eyes.

-Will Riley at 6.5 years old is delightful, rambunctious and an excellent projector.
-He'll never need a microphone.
+Will Riley at 7.5 years old is delightful, rambunctious and an excellent projector.

-He is a big burst of enthusiasm.
-When he is happy his smile is so big it takes up his whole face.
+He’s a big burst of enthusiasm.
+When he’s happy his smile is so big it takes up his whole face.
 He radiates joy and exuberance.
 Well he radiates whatever emotion he is feeling.
 There is no covering anything up for him.
 No poker face.
 He loves to help me cook.
 Also loves his big brother.
-But would rather eat meat.
-He is my carnivore.
-Meat for breakfast, for lunch, for dinner.
-He devours it.
-Would rather have meat than a chocolate chip cookie.
+He devours food just like his momma.
+And he’d rather have meat than a chocolate chip cookie.

 Conventional medicine wasn't helping